Description of the HTTP API

 }

-As its input, the set_lexmap command accepts a LexMap object, which must contain all the parameters whose values you want to change to new ones or want to reset to their defaults.
+The set_lexmap command accepts a LexMap object that must contain all the parameters which values you want to change to new ones or reset to their defaults.
 Those parameters that you want to reset to their default values must not contain the value field.
-Parameters that are not mentioned in the lexical map given by you in the set_lexmap command will not be changed.
-As a result of its execution, the set_lexmap command returns a SetOptionResult object that will contain the results of changing every parameter that was specified in your command.
+Parameters that are not mentioned in the lexical map passed to the set_lexmap command will not be changed.
+As a result of its execution, the set_lexmap command returns a SetOptionResult object containing changed values of every parameter passed to the command.

 {